k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 -  BEs are defined in the [TDM GUI](/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md) and are saved in the [TDM DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 -  Each LU can be attached to multiple BEs.

-Breaking the BE into several LUs enables maximum flexibility and avoiding duplicate development.
+Breaking down the BE into several LUs enables maximum flexibility and it avoids duplicate development.
 The hierarchical structure of parent-child LUs enables creating LUs based on the natural root entity of the related data sources instead of forcefully setting unified root entities on all LUs related to a given BE.

 **Example**